For Family and Friends: But You Don’t Look Sick

 The Spoon Theory

 Read Christine Miserandino’s personal story and analogy of what it is like to live with Lupus.
 Everything she talks about relates to vestibular sufferers – we, too, have a hidden disability.
 The Spoon Theory is helpful for anyone with a hidden disability to explain how they feel to their family and friends.
+And here it is in PDF.

 To Family and Friends of Those with Balance and Dizziness Disorders